 - Boot Sector Viruses are those which are present in CD-ROMs and other external storage devices.
-When we talk about cloud storage, these are very rare in occurrence.
+When we talk about cloud storage, these are very rare occurrences.

-- Trojans are executable programs which on the surface resemble useful applications.
+- Trojans are executable programs that, on the surface, resemble useful applications.
 These contain hidden viruses within them.

 - Worms are destructive programs that have the capability to infect various devices by replicating themselves.